Barak 8: Background

 Barak 8 is loosely based on the original Barak 1 missile and is expected to feature a more advanced seeker, alongside range extensions that will move it closer to medium range naval systems like the RIM-162 ESSM or even the SM-2 Standard.
-Israel successfully tested the improved Barak II missile on July 30, 2009.
+Israel successfully tested the improved Barak II missile on 30 July 2009.
 The radar system provides 360 degree coverage and the missiles can take down an incoming missile as close as 500 meters away from the ship.
 Each Barak system (missile container, radar, computers and installation) costs about $24 million.
 Parallel to the Barak-8, IAI has completed development and is manufacturing the Barak MX system that broadens the Barak into a multi-layered air defense system employing unified smart launchers carrying Short, Medium, and Extended-Range interceptors.
 The Smart Launcher supports flexible deployment architecture for land and naval applications.
 Unlike the Barak-8 system, the interceptors, and sensors were developed exclusively by IAI to meet specific requirements from domestic and foreign customers.

 Development

 The joint development of the LR-SAM missile (then named Barak-II) began in 2006 with an investment of ₹2500 crore.
 The missile is meant to be deployed on Project 15A destroyers which would enter service from 2012 onwards.
 The missile could be delivered to the Indian Armed Forces by 2013.

 As reported in late May 2010, another contract, worth ₹10000 crore, was signed that year for the development of another variant – Medium Range SAM (MR-SAM) for the Indian Air Force to replace their in-service Pechora missiles.
 Another variant planned was 100-km range theatre defence version called the Extended Range SAM for the Project 15B destroyers.

 As per a report on 1 July 2010, replying to a query on the Indo-Israeli joint venture to develop a medium range surface-to-air missile, DRDO chief V. K. Saraswat told The Economic Times, "More than 70 per cent of the content in the missile being developed with Israel would be indigenous."

-As per a report in 2017, the development of the missile is taking place in India including cooperation the development of the homing system.
+As the Times of Israel reported in 2017, the development of the missile is taking place in India, including the development of the homing system.
+Some components and Inflight subsystems are manufactured by TASL.

 On 3 October 2024, Bharat Electronics and Israel Aerospace Industries announced the formation of joint venture BEL IAI AeroSystems.
 It will serve as the exclusive point of contact for technical and maintenance related life cycle support of MR-SAM in Indian Armed Forces.